msandim/trigram/README.md

 Also:
 - It can only generate texts up to 100 words.
-- It's prepared to ignore the following characters in texts: `.,;!?`.
+- It's only prepared to ignore the following characters in texts: `.,;!?`.
 If the text has portions like `stuff - me`, `-` will be considered a word.
 Sorry.

 ## But how could you improve this natural beauty? 🌳